GandhiCloudLab/envizi-reporting-frameworks/readme.md

 ## 1. ESG Frameworks

+The ESG frameworks landspace can be subdivided into the following 5 categories.

 #### Global Agreements
 A legally-binding commitment between entities to achieve a specific set of outcomes of global importance, typically facilitated through diplomacy.